mebjas/mebjas.github.io/_posts/2020-08-27-how-to-convert-yuv-420-sp-android.media.Image-to-Bitmap-or-jpeg.md

       }
     }

-    // Copy VU data
-    // NV21 format is expected to have YYYYVU packaging.
+    // Copy VU data; NV21 format is expected to have YYYYVU packaging.
     // The U/V planes are guaranteed to have the same row stride and pixel stride. int uvRowStride = uPlane.getRowStride();
     int uvPixelStride = uPlane.getPixelStride();